 Echoes & Reflections was developed by Yad Vashem, The Anti-Defamation League and The Shoah Foundation at USC.
 This mulitmedia curriculum is designed to give educators a comprehensive format for teaching the Holocaust.
-Upon completion of each session, participants will receive a complimentary copy of the curriculum, as well as other resources used during the session.
+Upon completion of each session, participants will receive a complimentary copy of the Echoes & Reflections guide, as well as other resources used during the session.

 To learn more about workshops or to receive an application, please send an e-mail request to Sam Parish or Amy Snyder or click here: Legacy and Leadership in History Registration

 Field Trips and Outreach Programs